Cherokee Nation to build $18 million drug treatment center in Tahlequah

 "Our Attorney General’s Office pursued a lawsuit against the opioid industry.
 With those settlement funds, we will build this in-house treatment center and bolster our drug-addiction services, staff, programs and facilities across the Cherokee Nation Reservation.
 These efforts will help us bring some measure of relief, healing and justice to the Cherokee people."

-"The Council of the Cherokee Nation recently approved the $100 million amended Public Health and Wellness Fund Act," Deputy Chief Bryan Warner said in a statement.
-"It will provide $73 million to construct facilities across the reservation over the next five years to meet behavioral health service needs.
+Deputy Chief Bryan Warner said in a statement that the Public Health and Wellness Fund Act that the Council of the Cherokee Nation recently amended "will provide $73 million to construct facilities across the reservation over the next five years to meet behavioral health service needs.

 "It will also provide $5 million in scholarships to encourage more Cherokee citizens to enter behavioral health fields and work in the tribe’s health system.
 The investment will also dedicate millions for recovery employment programs and innovative strategies for recovery.”